-The Corporate Governance and Human Resource Committee serves as the compensation committe.
-The committee comprises three members from the Board of Directors.
+The Compensation Committee comprises three members from the Boards of Directors.
 The role of the committee is to guide the Board of Directors and CEO on deciding the terms of employment of senior management and other key employees, as well as ensuring that the terms of employment are in accordance with the Compensation Policy.
-The committee had seven meetings in the year 2021.
+The committee had six meetings in the year 2022.
 Further information on composition of the committee and its mandate can be found on the Bank's website.